 Adult Volunteers

 Our adult volunteers play an integral part in making our library thrive.
-Examples of volunteer work include preparing crafts for story times, shelving materials, tidying the spaces, helping with the book sale, supporting our mission through the Friends of the Library, assisting with events, and other tasks.
+Examples of volunteer work include preparing crafts for story times, shelving materials, tidying the spaces, helping with the book sale, assisting with events, and other tasks.

 If you are interested in volunteering to present a library program, we ask that you complete a Program Proposal on our website, rather than submit an application.